 The purpose of the program is to provide a comprehensive plan to assess air quality control, infection control hazards, implications, and interventions when new construction and/or renovation in the patient care setting is anticipated.
 These policies apply to all VUMC healthcare facilities: on-campus and off-site.

-Weekly jobsite inspections are performed by representatives of VEHS, Infection Control, Facilities Management, and Space and Facilities Planning.
+Weekly jobsite inspections are performed by representatives of OCRS, Infection Prevention, Facilities Management, and Office of Planning, Design & Construction.

 The Department or Unit Manager working in areas where there is construction or renovation activities is responsible for: